Analytics Alerts Prices SuperChart

 2022

-Bitcoin profitability by year
+Profitability Bitcoin by year

-Bitcoin's four-year cycles are closely tied to halvings—the event that halves the miner reward.
+Four-year cycles Bitcoin closely linked to the halving, an event that halves the rewards for miners.
 After the 2012 halving, Bitcoin rose from $12 to $1,150 (+9,900%).
 After the 2016 halving, it rose from $650 to $19,800.
 After the 2020 halving, it rose from $8,700 to $69,000.
-After the 2024 halving (April), the market will enter another cycle.
+After the 2024 halving (April), the market will follow another cycle.

 Jan